mriot/feed-to-webhook/README.md

 - Flexible, can parse a wide range of feed types
 - [ETag and Last-Modified](https://feedparser.readthedocs.io/en/latest/http-etag.html) support to reduce bandwidth usage
-- Customizable embed colors for each feed
+- Customizable embed colors and icons for each feed
 - Optional error webhook to get notified of any issues
-- Does not consume any resources outside the scheduled checks
+- Does not consume any resources outside the scheduled runs

 ## Setup